-On May 25, 2005, the Company announced a \$0.05 per share cash dividend and a 5% stock dividend both distributed on July 15, 2005 to shareholders of record on June 30, 2005.
+On May 23, 2005, the Company declared a \$0.05 per share cash dividend and a 5% stock dividend both distributed on July 15, 2005 to shareholders of record on June 30, 2005.
 Pursuant to these dividends, total cash of \$699,309 and 687,566 shares of our common stock were distributed to shareholders on July 15, 2005.
 The stock dividend provided shareholders as of the record date one share for every 20 shares owned and cash in lieu of fractional shares.
-All share and per share amounts in the accompanying financial statements and footnotes have been retroactively restated to reflect the stock dividend.
+All share and per share amounts for all periods presented in the accompanying financial statements and footnotes have been retroactively restated to reflect the stock dividend.